Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/103-Access.md

 the whole path from the system from which you initiate the connection to LUMI is responsible and every step adds to the latency.
 We've seen many cases where the biggest contributor to the latency was actually the campus network of the user.
+And it is the very nature of a TCP connection that the effective bandwidth over a link becomes lower the higher the latency is.
+So the solution is to go to data transfer methods that use multiple TCP connections to get the full bandwidth of the connection.

 <!-- BELGIUM
 The second important option is to **transfer data via the object storage system LUMI-O**.